 Yes!
 The Uffizi Gallery is one of the most visited museums in Italy.
 It’s always high season in Florence, and everyday tourists from all over the world line up to visit the Uffizi Gallery.

-When booking online your ticket, you will bypass the lengthy ticket-buying lines that can plague Florence’s most popular sights in peak season.
+When booking your ticket online, you will skip the lines that plague Florence’s most popular sights in peak season.

 You can purchase your tickets from the official website, but the tickets to visit the Uffizi Gallery sell out very quickly on the official website.

-Don’t worry if the tickets are sold out on your preferred date, there are many other websites which sell tickets.
-When the official office doesn’t have any more tickets for the day, online travel agencies are likely to still have some.
-Use TourScanner’s search and compare the prices of all the websites to book entrance tickets, guided visits or combo tickets including other attractions in Florence.
+Don’t worry if the tickets are sold out on your preferred date, there are many other websites that sell tickets.
+When the official website doesn’t have any more tickets for the day, online ticket providers are likely to still have some.

 Are there any combined tickets?

-Many travel agencies sell combo packages including several museums.
+Many travel agencies sell combo packages with stops at several museums.
 Take advantage of combined tickets to visit other unmissable attractions in Florence.

 Visit the Accademia Gallery